Lume

 A provider that cannot answer these questions clearly is not prepared for World Cup traffic.

 If you are not sure about your current provider, test during a current major event β€” an evening Champions League or Premier League match.
 If it buffers now, it will definitely buffer during the World Cup.
+See our IPTV vs cable cost comparison for World Cup 2026 for what premium infrastructure looks like versus underprepared services.

 Layer 2: Fix Your Internet Connection